datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Thus, you have now published your dataset's history to a public place for others to see and clone.
 Below we will explore how this may look and feel for others.

-.. importantnote:: Cave!
-Your default branch may be git-annex

-   If your published dataset looks weird, with cryptic directories names instead of file names, GitHub may have made the :term:`git-annex branch` your repositories' default branch.
-   Learn how to fix this in the  corresponding :ref:`FAQ <gitannexdefault>`.

 There is one important detail first, though: By default, your tags will not be published.
 Thus, the tag ``ready4analysis`` is not pushed to GitHub, and currently this version identifier is unavailable to anyone else but you.